Culvert Design Guidelines for Ecological Function

 2.1.5.1 Wetland Complexes, Relic Channels and Sloughs

-Wetland complexes, relic channels and sloughs pose a challenge as the geomorphic evidence often does not provide information about the current flow regime or bankfull channel.
+Wetland complexes, relic channels, and sloughs pose a challenge as the geomorphic evidence often does not provide information about the current flow regime or bankfull channel.
 In these cases, the designer may rely on a geomorphic analog from a nearby stream or use flood frequency predictions to size the bankfull channel.
 Regression equations may introduce very large errors into the design process as confidence intervals for these equations may result in a full order of magnitude of potential error at the 95% confidence level (See Table 1).
 If the designer must use hydrologic flood flow predictions instead of a reference reach, we recommend relying on local stream gauge data to size the bankfull and low flow channels or installing a gauge and developing local information.
-In these challenging environments, we have installed continuous stream gauging for two to three years prior to finalizing a crossing design in order to better estimate the bankfull and low flow discharge.
+In these challenging environments, we have installed continuous stream gauging for two to three years prior to finalizing a crossing design to better estimate the bankfull and low flow discharge.

 Table 1.
 Example comparison between local gauge predictions and regression equation predictions for the Little Tonsina River.